-Lipase is an enzyme that the body uses to break down fats in food so they can be absorbed in the intestines.
-Lipase is primarily produced in the pancreas but is also in the mouth and stomach.
-Most people produce enough pancreatic lipase, but people with cystic fibrosis, Crohn's disease, and celiac disease may not have enough lipase to get the nutrition they need from food.
+Lipase is an enzyme the body uses to break down fats in food so they can be absorbed in the intestines.
+Lipase is produced in the pancreas, mouth, and stomach.
+Most people produce enough pancreatic lipase, but people with cystic fibrosis, Crohn disease, and celiac disease may not have enough lipase to get the nutrition they need from food.

-Along with lipase, the pancreas secretes insulin and glucagon, hormones the body needs to break down sugar in the bloodstream.
-Other pancreatic enzymes include amylase, which breaks down a kind of starch into its sugar building blocks, and protease, which breaks down protein into single amino acids.
+Along with lipase, the pancreas secretes insulin and glucagon, two hormones the body needs to break down sugar in the bloodstream.
+Other pancreatic enzymes include amylase, which breaks down a certain starch into its sugar building blocks, and protease, which breaks down protein into single amino acids.

-Most people don't need additional lipase.
-People with the following conditions, however, may find lipase supplements helpful.
+Most people do not need additional lipase.
+However, people with the following conditions may find lipase supplements helpful.

 Celiac disease is a condition in which gluten (a protein found in grains) damages the intestinal tract.
 Symptoms include abdominal pain, bloating, weight loss, and fatigue.
-People with celiac disease must follow a strict diet that includes no gluten.
-Pancreatic enzymes have been studied as part of the treatment for celiac disease, although how much they help is not clear.
-In one study of 40 children with celiac disease, for example, those who received pancreatic enzyme therapy (including lipase) had a modest weight gain compared to those who received placebo.
-The weight gain happened during the first month; taking pancreatic enzyme supplements for another month did not lead to more weight gain.
+People with celiac disease must follow a strict diet that is free of gluten.
+Pancreatic enzymes have been studied as part of the treatment for celiac disease, however, it is not clear how much they help.
+In one study of 40 children with celiac disease, for example, those who received pancreatic enzyme therapy (including lipase), had a modest weight gain compared to those who received placebo.
+The weight gain happened during the first month.
+Taking pancreatic enzyme supplements for another month did not lead to more weight gain.

-In a small clinical study of 18 people, supplements containing lipase and other pancreatic enzymes helped reduce bloating, gas, and fullness following a high fat meal.
-These symptoms are commonly associated with irritable bowel syndrome (IBS), so some researchers speculate that pancreatic enzymes might help treat symptoms of IBS.
-No studies have been done, however.
+In a small clinical study of 18 people, supplements containing lipase and other pancreatic enzymes helped reduce bloating, gas, and fullness following a high-fat meal.
+These symptoms are commonly associated with irritable bowel syndrome (IBS).
+So some researchers speculate that pancreatic enzymes might help treat symptoms of IBS.
+No studies have been done to test this theory.

 Lipase is produced primarily in the pancreas and is not found in food.